Ivan Matić

 Ivan Matić (born 30 April 1971) is a retired Croatian professional footballer and manager, who last managed NK Solin.

 Club career

 Matić began his career in the Yugoslav First League with Hajduk Split.
 He had a spell with Chaves in the Portuguese Liga, before returning to Croatia to play for NK Marsonia in the Prva HNL.

 Managerial career

-He was succeeded as manager of Rudeš in October 2018 by Marko Lozo and took the reigns at Solin in October 2020.
+He was succeeded as manager of Rudeš in October 2018 by Marko Lozo and took the reins at Solin in October 2020.
 Matić then resigned in October 2021 and replaced Boris Pavić as manager of HNK Sloga Mravince in February 2022.